redsmedeiros/calculoprevidenciario/README.md

 ## Running the project

-On the root folder, run `npm run start` to initialize the server on the port `http://localhost:4200`.
+On the root folder, run `npm run server` to initialize the server on the port `http://localhost:4200`.

 > If you run into any trouble related to jQuery, remove the `node_modules` folder and run `npm install`.